 The HDCP Repeater propagates topology information upward through the connection tree to the HDCP Transmitter.
 An HDCP Repeater reports the topology status variables DEVICE_COUNT and DEPTH.
 The DEVICE_COUNT for an HDCP Repeater is equal to the total number of connected downstream HDCP Receivers and HDCP Repeaters.
-The value is calculated as the sum of the number of directly connected downstream HDCP Receivers and HDCP Repeaters.
+The value is calculated as the sum of the number of directly connected downstream HDCP Receivers and HDCP Repeaters plus the sum of the DEVICE_COUNT received from all connected HDCP Repeaters.
 The DEPTH status for an HDCP Repeater is equal to the maximum number of connection levels below any of the downstream HDCP-protected Interface Ports.
 The value is calculated as the maximum DEPTH reported from downstream HDCP Repeaters plus one (accounting for the connected downstream HDCP Repeater).